Ivan Ilyin: Early life

 Ivan Ilyin was born in an aristocratic family claiming Rurikid descent.
 Ilyin's grandfather was a military man who moved to Moscow, where he became a civil engineer.
 His last job was as commandant of the Grand Kremlin Palace and gates.
 His father, Alexander Ivanovich Ilyin (1851-1921), was born and raised in the palace and a lawyer at the Moscow District Court.
 Ilyin's mother, Caroline Louise née Schweikert (1858-1942), was of German Russian descent and confessing Lutheran.
 To be able to marry Alexander Ilyin in 1880 she converted to Russian Orthodoxy and took the name Yekaterina Yulyevna.

 Ivan Ilyin was brought up in the center of Moscow in Khamovniki District.
-He graduated on the 1st Moscow Gymnasium in 1901 and entered the Law faculty of the Moscow State University but would rather have studied history.
-Ilyin wrote as well in German as in Russian and mastered Church Slavic.
+He was educated at the 1st Moscow Gymnasium in 1901 and entered the Law faculty of the Moscow State University but would rather have studied history.
+Ilyin wrote as well in German as in Russian and mastered Church Slavonic.
 He studied Plato's Ideal State and Kant's Thing-in-itself.
 Ilyin became a political radical during his student days and supported the freedom of assembly.
 In 1904, he took part in a student march, was arrested, and spent a month in prison.
 The events of the First Russian Revolution and the October Manifesto were reflected in his pamphlets "Freedom of Assembly and popular Representation" (a way of public participation in politics), "What is a Political Party", "From Russian Antiquity: The Revolt of Stenka Razin".
 Ilyin produced them under the pseudonym "Nikolai Ivanov".